Taliban Say Ready to Announce Make-up of Afghanistan's New Government

+MOSCOW (Sputnik) - Taliban* spokesman Ahmadullah Muttaki said preparations for the announcement of the new Afghan government's make-up have been completed.

-Earlier, Taliban spokesman Zabihullah Mujahid said the decision-making process on the formation of a new Afghan government haD been completed, with technical issues remaining.
+Earlier, Taliban spokesman Zabihullah Mujahid said the decision-making process on the formation of a new Afghan government had been completed, with just technical issues remaining.

 According to the Taliban spokesman, the government will be announced shortly.